Satyam/book-react-redux/README.md

 It is like setting up a carpentry workshop.
 You know how to hit a nail, turn a screw or saw a piece of timber, but when you want to actually set up your workshop you start to find out that there are lots of ancillaries that are required, the more so if you are going to work with other people and for other people.

 We won't dump a ready-made setup on you from the start, we will go one step at a time explaining why each one is needed.
-We won't cover absolutely all the possibilities that exist, they are too many, but if you know why we choose a particular option, you will have a base to compare it with the alternatives.
+We won't cover absolutely all the possibilities that exist, they are too many, but if you know why we choose a particular option, you will have a base to compare it with the alternatives and decide for yourself.

-This book is available in [LeanPub](https://leanpub.com/book-react-redux) in several electronic formats and printable PDF.
+This book is available as a single HTML page at [http://satyam.github.io/book-react-redux/](http://satyam.github.io/book-react-redux/).
+At some point I will provide other formats.
+Most browsers allow printing to PDF.
+The stylesheet is already set so that it prints nicely.
 The original can also be read directly from this very same [GitHub repository](https://github.com/Satyam/book-react-redux/tree/master/manuscript).

 ## Sample code for each chapter